Kieran Swann is an artist, curator, producer, and facilitator; working in both performance and visual art.

 In contemporary performance, Kieran is one fourth of The Good Room, a collective who use the anonymous experiences of ordinary people to create extraordinary theatre works; I Should Have Drunk More Champagne (Metro Arts 2013), I Want To Know What Love Is (Brisbane Festival/QTC 2014, Brisbane Powerhouse 2015), and I Just Came To Say Goodbye (Brisbane Festival 2017) – a body of contemporary work acclaimed for deep affect, striking imagery, innovative process, and meaningful community engagement.
 He brings rigour to collaborative practice; his training with Leisa Shelton has enabled him to lead organic and intuitive devising processes and refine generated material with precision, and a keen visual dramaturgy.

-He is currently Senior Programme Manager for Arnolfini, Bristol’s international contemporary arts house; and has worked with Portland Institute of Contemporary Art, Performance Space 122, Danspace Project, and Venice International Performance Art Week; and held positions at Theatre Network Australia, the nation’s leading advocacy organisation for the performing arts (Program Producer); Metro Arts, Brisbane’s home for experimental and contemporary art and performance (Program Manager), and fortyfivedownstairs, an independent space for Melbourne contemporary art and performance (Theatre Coordinator).
+He is currently Head of Programme for Arnolfini, Bristol’s international centre for contemporary arts; and has worked with Portland Institute of Contemporary Art, Performance Space 122, Danspace Project, and Venice International Performance Art Week; and held positions at Theatre Network Australia, the nation’s leading advocacy organisation for the performing arts (Program Producer); Metro Arts, Brisbane’s home for experimental and contemporary art and performance (Program Manager), and fortyfivedownstairs, an independent space for Melbourne contemporary art and performance (Theatre Coordinator).
 He has maintained earlier collaborations with Transparency Collective (2010-2012) and the Restaged Histories project (2004-2009).

 His body of work has received national acclaim; ABC Radio has described his work as “nothing short of brilliant”, and RealTime has noted him a “fabulous liar in a mundane world”.